 Next, pick your own route by following the waterway or plow through one the many paths that lead to the eastern most tip, marked by the lovely cafe Blockhusporten.
 Take a look around at the passing ships and across the water to the distant fountain sculpture by Karl Milles “God our Father on the Rainbow, in honor of the creation of the UN.

-Next is one of the finest Swedish art museums, Thielska Galleriet, featuring 20th century Swedish and French art.
+Then come to one of the finest Swedish art museums, Thielska Galleriet, featuring 20th century Swedish and French art.
 Noteworthy are works by Anders Zorn and Edvard Munch among others collected by banker Ernest Thiel.
 The gallery has a restaurant, sculpture garden and is closed Mondays.

 Continue biking the southern section of Djurgården, and along Djurgårdsvägen, hug the path near the water as you head toward the next must see stop, Prins Eugens Waldemarsudde.
 The former home of Prince Eugen and now manor-museum house the prince’s personal art works, an impressive Japanese wood-block collection and hosts temporary exhibits.